 This benign skin condition is usually seen in babies with a darker skin tone, and in most cases is present from birth.

 However, if you notice any blisters on your baby’s skin, you may want to get it checked out to ensure that it’s not due to an infection such as herpes or staph.

 How to treat it: No medical treatment is necessary and you can expect it to fade within three months.

-Although this condition isn’t painful or itchy, it can cause flaky white or yellow scales that difficult to remove, but should not be scratched.
+Although this condition isn’t painful or itchy, it can cause flaky white or yellow scales that are difficult to remove but should not be scratched.